Summary of Decameron tales

-This article contains summaries and commentaries of the 100 stories within Giovanni Boccaccio's The Decameron.
+This article contains short summaries of the one hundred stories in Giovanni Boccaccio's The Decameron.

-Each story of the Decameron begins with a short heading explaining the plot of the story.
-The 1903 J. M. Rigg translation headings are used in many of these summaries.
-Commentary on the tale itself follows.
+Introduction

-Before beginning the story-telling sessions, the ten young Florentines, seven women and three men, referred to as the Brigata, gather at the Basilica di Santa Maria Novella and together decide to escape the Black Death by leaving the city to stay in a villa in the countryside.
-Each agrees to tell one story each day for ten days.
-The stories are told in the garden of the first villa that the company stays at, which is located a few miles outside the city.
+In the book's introduction, Boccaccio begins with a graphic description of the Black Death and its devastating effects on the population of Florence.
+He then introduces ten young Florentines, seven women and three men, referred to as the Brigata.
+They gather at the Basilica di Santa Maria Novella and together decide to escape the plague by leaving the city to stay in a villa in the countryside.
+The ten are given fictional names as Boccaccio does not wish to reveal their true identities.
+The seven women are Pampinea, Fiammetta, Filomena, Emilia, Lauretta, Elissa and Neifile.
+The three men are Panfilo, Filostrato and Dioneo.
+Each agrees to tell one story each day for ten days and to appoint one of their number each day as King or Queen to direct the activities of the day, including the afternoon storytelling sessions.
+The stories are told in the gardens of the two villas that the company stays at, located a few miles outside the city, as well as one day (the seventh) in a nearby natural area known as the Valley of the Ladies.